stealthman22/100-days-of-code/r2-log.md

 ### DAY 36 (11th October 2019)

 Worked on a code challenge from the Advent of code, so as to assimilate and imbibe the problem-solving technique I learnt yesterday: https://adventofcode.com/2015/day/1 .
 It really did help, although I haven't been able to solve the challenge yet

+### DAY 37
+Finally cracked the puzzle I was working on from the advent of code 2015.
+It has helped me understand the problem-solving approach. https://adventofcode.com/2015/day/1